US Gold Coinage – The Important 8 Piece Set

 Most Pre-1933 Gold Coins Are Circulated or Have Been Melted

-We suggest the PCGS MS63 grade of Choice Uncirculated because the number of coins which will qualify for this grade is small relative to the number of coins minted.
+We suggest the PCGS MS63 grade of Choice Uncirculated condition because the number of coins which will qualify for this grade is small relative to the number of coins minted.
 Compare the mintages of our eight gold coins to the number of MS63 examples PCGS has graded since 1986 and you will find that less than 1/2 of 1% of all coins minted would now qualify.
 Why?
 Because most either entered circulation and became worn or were melted in 1933.

 But how can we be sure of the total number of MS63 examples?
 That is easy too if your coins are PCGS graded.
 Independent grading was an unparalleled idea for the coin business, but an even more ingenious notion was a book you may not have seen.
 It’s called The PCGS Population Report and to the layman it’s nothing more than column after column of numbers.
-But upon closer examination The Population Report is a great way to scientifically choose the best coin, because it lists every coin graded by PCGS.
-Each PCGS coin then receives a unique identification number, which goes into their computer database.
-And because of its permanent holder the I.D. number, coin, and assigned grade are easily studied by today’s investor.
+But upon closer examination The Population Report is a great way to scientifically make better choices because it lists every coin graded by PCGS.

 Gold Confiscation In 1933